AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data between PostgreSQL databases/Synchronize data from a user-created PostgreSQL database to an AnalyticDB for PostgreSQL
         instance.md

 ## Before you begin

-Create a database, schema, and table in the destination instance based on the schema of the objects to be synchronized.
+Create a database, schema, and table in the destination AnalyticDB for PostgreSQL instance based on the schema of the objects to be synchronized.
 For more information, see [SQL syntax](https://www.alibabacloud.com/help/zh/doc-detail/118877.htm).

 ## Procedure